 Registered nurse workforce availability in aged residential care

-Aged residential care (ARC) providers should use the Registered nurse availability in ARC Section 31 notification form (PDF, 198 KB) to report all instances where they are:
+For Aged Residential Care (ARC) providers, use the Registered nurse availability in ARC Section 31 notification form (PDF, 198 KB).

-- unable to meet minimum Age Related Residential Care services agreement (ARRC) or Aged Residential Hospital Specialised services agreement (ARHS) requirements for registered nurse (RN) staffing
+- providers are unable to meet minimum Age Related Residential Care services agreement (ARRC) or Aged Residential Hospital Specialised services agreement (ARHS) requirements for registered nurse (RN) staffing

 - at high risk of being unable to meet ARRC or ARHS agreement requirements for RN staffing without extraordinary actions having been taken.